 |Snow conditions reported by YOU||An underused Facebook group dedicated to Brainard Cabin - please post trail reports, pictures, etc. here.|

 |National Weather & Climate Center||Snotel snow & temperature measurements from the CU Research Center near the cabin|

 |Eldora Ski Resort - Snow Report||Located a few valleys away, but a good indicator|

 |CDOT Weather Cameras||Navigate through their system to view the camera: CO72/Ward|

 Events: Recent and upcoming events are listed below.
 Please help maintain the cabin by participating in the annual woodcutting/cleanup/maintenance party or other activities.

-Communications: Cabin users should be aware that there is no cell phone service at or near the cabin and the emergency phone at Brainard Lake has been removed.
+Communications: Cabin users should be aware that there is no cell phone service at or near the cabin.
 Though no access guarantees are made, other users have had success in contacting the Front Range via handheld Ham radios.
 The cabin is equipped with a 2m 1/4 wl ground-plane antenna which is tuned for 155 MHz but will work with 144-148 Mhz.
 It is fed into the cabin with 50 ohm coax cable and terminated with PL259, BNC, and SMA connectors.
 Licensed Ham operators recently contacted the following repeaters: Longmont Amateur Radio Club's repeater on 147.270 (100Hz CTCSS tone), the Fort Collins repeater (145.115), the Loveland repeater (147.195), and the 145.31 CC repeater on Mt.
 Thorodin.
 Note that the cabin has a 12 volt lighting system, but no electric plugs of any kind. --- Please do not use any electronics in the cabin without obtaining the permission of everyone in the cabin. ---